Hallelujah78/crossword-app/NOTES.md

     - any words less than 3 letters long
     - islands of cells not connected to the rest of the puzzle
     - an entire edge of the puzzle consisting of voids
-  - Error Handling - React Router's errorElement won't handle thrown errors, try using react-error-boundary instead - nope - just use error state and loading state
+  - ~~Error Handling - React Router's errorElement won't handle thrown errors, try using react-error-boundary instead - nope - just use error state and loading state~~ **DONE**
-  - there seems to be an issue relating to focus
-    - example:
-      - in SolveGrid, select a clue from the 'clue box,' the element that list the across and down clues
-      - the appropriae answer in the grid will be selected and the first cell of that answer will be focussed
-      - try to type you answer into the clue
-        - the focus will switch elsewhere - although the answer you selected remains selected onscreen and the cell that you focussed will still have the cursor blinking in it

 ## 21/6/24 - fix issue with handleClueClick
 - the function handles the onClick when the user clicks on a clue (rather than clicking on a cell on the grid)